Undergraduate Research Fellowship Programme (URFP)

 |Cumulative GPA of 3.0 or above at the time of enrolment|

 Remarks: Open only Year 4 students majoring in Economics.
-Candidates intending to take this course shall complete an application form which is available at the Faculty Area Administration Office (Room 1305, K.K.
+Candidates intending to take this course shall complete an application form which is available at the School Area Administration Office (Room 1305, K.K.
 Leung Building).

 FINA4392 Dissertation (12 credits)